AgeOfWar/Botkit/README.md

 `Plugin.readFileOrCopy<reified T>(file: String, defaultPath: String, ...): T`

-Reads a json file and if it is not present copies the file from resources (config/defaultPath)
+Reads a json file and if it is not present copies the file from resources at `config/defaultPath`